 - For essays: If a student receives their rough draft and does not correct any of the suggestions from the instructor for the final draft, their grade will be 10 points lower than the rough draft.
 If they only corrected half of their work from the instructor, then their grade will be at least 5 points lower than the rough draft.
 More points could be deducted based on what the student needed to do for the rough draft. - After the first 2 weeks of class, I will begin taking off 5 points automatically for improper MLA format. - Assignment due dates are subject to change at instructor discretion. - Any assignment containing any AI generated work will receive a zero.
 I do not recommend using AI for grammar correction, as it is sometimes flagged as AI generated content by the checkers I use (ZeroGPT, QuillBot, Scribb, GPTZero, and Undetectable).
-However, if you need to use it to help you understand a grammatical error, please make sure you are the one typing in the correction, not the AI itself. - Plagiarized assignments will receive a 0. - Students who collude on assignments will receive zeroes. - I do not mark every little error on a students' essay.
+However, if a student needs to use it to identify a difficult grammatical error, the student is to make sure they are the one typing in the correction, not the AI itself. - Plagiarized assignments will receive a 0. - Students who collude on assignments will receive zeroes. - I do not mark every little error on a students' essay.
 I mark the most frequent errors I notice a student is committing, leave feedback for correction, and it is then up to the student to go through their own essay and find errors on their own. - Gradebook will be updated weekly, but essays may take up to 2 weeks to grade. - I will not reopen quizzes for any reason.
 Students are to pay close attention to all directions, questions, time limits, and buttons for all quizzes and tests.